Please Read How You Can Help Keep the Encyclopedia Free

 In the Encyclopaedia article of 1928, Croce asserts positively that the moral sensibility is a necessary condition of the artist:

-But even here I don't think he changed his view.
+Still it's possible to read him as not having changed his view.
 For instance, Shakespeare could not have been Shakespeare without seeing into the moral heart of man, for morality is the highest domain of spirit.
 But we have to distinguish between the moral sensibility—the capacity to perceive and feel moral emotions—and the capacity to act morally.
 Croce's position is that only the first is relevant to art.

 The early emphasis on beauty is downplayed in subsequent writing in favour of the successful work art as expression, as constituting a ‘lyrical intuition’.
 In Essence of Aesthetic he writes: